 Any study tips?

 Time management, schedule time for each subject/daily, weekly, etc & also schedule time for eating/ going out or watching TV etc… otherwise time starts running out and before you know it you are behind on a class subject because topics go by really fast and if you spent too much time online or watching TV and have neglected your studies, then you will get behind really quickly.
-Schedule time for breaks, eating, going for a walk, yoga/working out etc.
+Study tips: Schedule time for breaks, eating, going for a walk, yoga/working out etc.

 Have there been any classes, within your DVM program that were especially relatable to your current position?